 Step 5: Prepare for the test

 While waiting for the notice from IRCC, you can start studying for your citizenship test.
 Read the Official Study Guide (Discover Canada – The Rights and Responsibilities of Citizenship).
-If you want to attend classes to review, sign up for Immigrant Centre’s citizenship classes.
+If you want to attend classes to review, sign up for our Citizenship Classes held every Wednesday.
 You can also try testing your knowledge by answering online quizzes on these sites: Toronto Public Library, Richmond Public Library or Apna Toronto Canadian Citizenship Test.
 Be guided that these are reviewers.
-They do not ask the exact questions that are on the citizenship test.
+These materials do not have the exact questions that are on the citizenship test.

 You can also read Citizenship Study Materials for Newcomers to Manitoba which is based on the Discover Canada study guide.
 It is written in plain English and has additional materials such as guide questions and tips on preparing for the test.

 Application processing can take several months.
 You can check current Processing times on the site.
 You can also check the e-client service: Check application status – On-Line Services.
 You will need to supply personal information like your UCI or Unique Client Identifier.
 For your security, don’t forget to logout after a session.

 IRCC will send you a notice with the date and place of your exam.
 It will also tell you what you need to bring.
 However, due to the pandemic, most in-person tests have been cancelled.
 IRCC is currently piloting the online citizenship test for those who are on the waiting list and those whose tests have been postponed.
 This is by invitation only.
 To know more about the online citizenship test, read Taking the online citizenship test?
 Here are 3 tips for success.